StefMeh/Burned-Area-Estimation/README.md

 The repository provides code resources to estimate burned area based on a combination of VIIRS Active Fire Detections (AFDs), acquired from NASA's Fire Information for Resource Management System (FIRMS), part of NASA's Earth Observing System Data and Information System (EOSDIS), and Landsat 7 &amp; 8 atmospherically corrected surface reflectance data made available through the US Geological Survey (USGS), and accessible through the Google Earth Engine (GEE) platform.

 # Introduction
+Global burned area products show high errors of commission in agricultural settings related to subsidence farming, involving anthropogenic fire activity for land clearing and field preparation, pre- and post-harvest.
+Burned areas < 100 hectares are laregely not registered by global burned area products, and not accounted for in land management or national to global greehouse gas inventories.
+This is an issue especially in low-income countries, where resources are limited to develop continuous operational fire and burned area monitoring services based on higher spatial resolution data (20 - 30 meter spatial resolution).

 # Data Acquisition
 Active Fire Detections Download -> NASA FIRMS: https://firms.modaps.eosdis.nasa.gov/download/